Drupal4Gov/drupal4gov.us/README.md

 lando blt sync
 ```
 * Do whatever work is required for ticket.
 * Create new commit(s) as needed.
-All commit messages should follow the pattern: DGC-XXX: commit messages go here.
-They must include the Ticket Number (with a dash AND a colon), a message, and a period.
+All commit messages should follow the pattern: `"D4G-XXX: Commit message goes here."` They must include the ticket number (with a dash AND a colon), a message, and a period.
 * Run tests/validation scripts:
 ```
 lando blt validate